tml-tuebingen/forgetting-contamination/README.md

 TODO

-## Using the de-duplicated benchmark questions for your own project
+## Using the de-duplicated benchmark questions

 Many popular LLM benchmarks contain duplicate questions.
 For this project, we created a universe of 44000 benchmark questions whose ground-truth answers are sufficiently unique (for details, see the Section "Filtering Near-Duplicate Benchmark Questions" in our paper).
 We provide these benchmark questions [here](https://drive.google.com/drive/folders/1HN1G4ymhzkJw5VTra5wyYv_USYOaeEms?usp=drive_link).
 The format of the benchmark questions matches their respective format on Huggingface.